 The tissue is processed, and a pathologist examines the skin biopsy sample under a microscope to determine if there is any disease.
 The results usually come back within one to two weeks.

 When Should I Call the Doctor After a Skin Biopsy?

-Call your doctor if you have bleeding that can't be stopped by applying pressure, or if you have any questions or concerns after a skin biopsy.
+Call your doctor if you have bleeding that can't be stopped by applying pressure or any signs of infection such as redness, warmth, pus, or red streaks.
+Also call if you have any questions or concerns after a skin biopsy.